 Grievance Defined

-Grievance means a complaint or dispute initiated by an employee regarding the application or interpretation of written laws, rules, personnel policies or procedures which adversely affects the employee.
-Examples actions that might be appealed in this process include diciplinary actions, discharge, layoff, or a change in working conditions.
+Grievance means a complaint or dispute initiated by an employee regarding the application or interpretation of written laws, rules, personnel policies, or procedures which adversely affects the employee.
+Examples of actions that might be appealed in this process include disciplinary actions, discharge, layoff, or a change in working conditions.
 An OE employee pursuing such a grievance must present a written statement to their supervisor within 10 days after he or she is informed of the action for which they feel aggrieved.
 The written statement will contain the facts the employee believes should be considered and shall state the resolution the employee believes is appropriate.

 Employee Grievance Procedure